glopezfluid/python-pptx/docs/dev/analysis/cht-categories.rst

   value.
 A non-leaf category spans from the leaf node having the matching idx to the last leaf node not contained in its subsequent sibling.

+* The idx value on each `<c:pt>` element identifies the element for possible overrides, like manual positioning or deletion (hiding).
+It may also key it to the values in the series and/or other items; the spec is silent on these details.

+* I can't find a way to set the `c:noMultiLvlLbl` element truthy using the UI.
+  I suspect this is only an Excel option.

+* The `c:lvl` element does not appear when there is only a single level of categories.
+Also in that case, a `c:strCache` element contains the `c:pt` elements rather than a `c:multiLvlStrCache` element.

 Q. What behavior is produced by a truthy value in `c:catAx/c:noMultiLvlLbl/@val` when there are multiple levels of categories defined?